MdSamsuzzohaShayon/springboot-java-microservices/README.md

  - [Spring cloud](https://spring.io/projects/spring-cloud) [tutorial](https://www.javatpoint.com/spring-cloud)
  - [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/) provides server-side and client-side support for externalized configuration in a distributed system.
 Spring Cloud Config provides server-side and client-side support for externalized configuration in a distributed system.
 With the Config Server, you have a central place to manage external properties for applications across all environments.
  - See the detail after setting up git repository __http://localhost:8888/limits-service/default__
+ - Active profiles take precedence over defaults, and, if there are multiple profiles, the last one wins (similar to adding entries to a Map).

 ### Spring microservice